astropy/astropy/docs/modeling/example-fitting-constraints.rst

 * `~astropy.modeling.fitting.SLSQPLSQFitter`

-The `~astropy.modeling.fitting.LevMarLSQFitter` algorithm uses an unsophisticated method of handling bounds and is no longer recommended.
+The `~astropy.modeling.fitting.LevMarLSQFitter` algorithm uses an unsophisticated method of handling bounds and is no longer recommended (see :ref:`modeling-getting-started-nonlinear-notes` for more details).

 .. _tied: